4d/docs/website/translated_docs/es/ORDA/remoteDatastores.md

 When you work with a remote datastore referenced through calls to the `Open datastore` command, the connection between the requesting processes and the remote datastore is handled via sessions.

-A session in created on the remote datastore to handle the connection.
+Se crea una sesión en el datastore remoto para gestionar la conexión.
 This session is identified using a internal session ID which is associated to the `localID` on the 4D application side.
 This session automatically manages access to data, entity selections, or entities.

 The `localID` is local to the machine that connects to the remote datastore, which means: